 You attend a New to UU program: In the New to UU class held three times per year, you learn more about how this society operates and the privileges and responsibility of membership, as you hear from leaders.
 You get information to help you decide about Unitarian Universalism and becoming a Member.
 This program is not a requirement for membership, but an opportunity to learn more to help with your decision.

 You make your decision: When you decide to become a member, you are also making the commitment to support UUSMV with your time, talent and treasure.
 You are ready to affirm that you’ll attend services and church events, work on your own spiritual growth, take part in our shared ministry with your time, talents and financial support, and honor church policies including our Covenant of Right Relations.

 Financial Support: Because consistent financial support is essential to making our society’s vision a reality, every member and active friend is asked to share in that stewardship by making an annual pledge.
 Members who make a financial pledge have the privilege of participating in the governance of the Society and can vote in congregational meetings that choose officers, alter the bylaws, and decide on important issues and large expenditures.
 The financial pledge may be substituted with a service commitment if you are experiencing financial hardship.
 You can discuss this with the Minister.

-You sign the Book: In a small ceremony with Reverend Bill and a few members or in a festive Sunday Membership service the congregation welcomes you as a Member.
+You sign the Book: In a small ceremony with a few members or in a festive Sunday Membership service the congregation welcomes you as a Member.
 You formally sign the Membership Book, receive a welcoming packet, and get handshakes and hugs from the congregation.

 Congratulations!
 You’re a Member: Your path in Membership has just begun.
 How do you want to shape the future of your church, whether as a leader or worker bee?
 Want to teach a class, share a hobby, reach out to people in need, change the world?
 With you, we can do it!